Identifying and nurturing the nonprofit leaders of tomorrow, today

 - PgDip/MSc Voluntary Sector Management

-If you are interested in one of the courses, please talk to members of the academic team at one of our on-campus information sessions.
-All information sessions take place at Cass Business School 106 Bunhill Row, London EC1Y 8TZ.
+If you are interested in one of the courses, please talk to members of the academic team on one of our information sessions.

-Cass CCE is pleased to announce that we are able to offer five bursaries (of £1,000 each towards the fees) to individuals who, in addition to meeting the normal entrance requirements, can demonstrate how their organisation meets the set criteria.
-These are available for applications for October 2019.
+Cass CCE offers five bursaries (of £1,000 each towards the fees) to individuals who, in addition to meeting the normal entrance requirements, can demonstrate how their organisation meets the set criteria.

 The Cass learning experience